AlexandreDecan/sismic/docs/testing.rst

 To summarize, if you want to test (**at runtime**) the execution of a *statechart under test* ``tested``, you need to:

     1. create an :py:class:`~sismic.testing.ExecutionWatcher` with ``tested``.
-    2. construct at least one *tester statechart* ``tester`` that expresses the property you want to test.
+    2. construct at least one *statechart property* ``tester`` that expresses the property you want to test.
     3. associate each ``tester`` to the watcher with :py:meth:`~sismic.testing.ExecutionWatcher.watch_with`.
     4. start watching with :py:meth:`~sismic.testing.ExecutionWatcher.start`.
     5. execute ``tested`` (using a story or directly by sending events).